jhx/gem-qtip2-jquery-rails/README.md

 > Created by Doc Walker

-qTip2 jQuery plugin packaged for the Rails 3.1+ asset pipeline.
+Provides the `qTip2` jQuery plugin packaged for the Rails 3.1+ asset pipeline.

 ## Installation